-In the fall 2012, nearly 1,800 students were enrolled at UWFox.
-Nearly 32% of the students enrolled at the campus are 22 years of age or older, with 68% being age 21 or younger.
-There is a mixture of full-time (53%) and part-time (47%) students.
+In the fall of 2104, 1701 student were enrolled at UW-Fox Valley.
+Nearly 27% of the students enrolled at the campus are 22 years of age or older, with 73% being 21 or younger.
+There is mixture of full-time (56%) and part-time (44%) students.

-The campus facilities include the Communication Arts Center that houses the Aylward Gallery, the 362-seat Perry Hall, and the Baehman Theatre; the fascinating Barlow Planetarium, the Weis Earth Science Museum (the state's official mineralogical museum), art and music studios, radio and television production studios, modern library, up-to-date computer labs, on-site child care center, a contracted food service, distance education classrooms, and a state-of-the art science wing with a greenhouse complex.
-A new 20,000-square foot classroom building will be open beginning with the Fall semester 2012, that will house the mechanical and electrical engineering program and classes.
+The campus facilities include the Communication Arts Center that houses the Aylward Gallery, the 362-seat Perry Hall, and the Baehman Theatre; the fascinating Barlow Planetarium, the Weis Earth Science Museum (the state's official mineralogical museum), art and music studios, radio and television production studios, modern library, computer labs, on-site child care, a contracted food service, distance education classrooms, and a state-of-the art science wing with a greenhouse complex.
+A new 20,000-square foot classroom building opened in 2012 and houses the mechanical and electrical engineering program and classes.

 There are many on-campus areas available that enable students to work on group projects, study, read, socialize, and enjoy wireless internet access.

-The campus also stages its indoor intramural and interscholastic athletic events in a multi-purpose Fieldhouse that has an intercollegiate wooden floor that serves as the home court for the championship-quality women’s basketball and volleyball teams, and the men’s basketball team.
+The campus also stages its indoor intramural and interscholastic athletic events in a multi-purpose Fieldhouse that serves as the home court for the championship-quality women’s basketball and volleyball teams, and the men’s basketball team.
 In addition, students and athletes can enjoy a groomed intercollegiate soccer field, an expansive weight training/fitness room, multiple tennis courts, and a nature study area.

 Variety of Academic Programs